isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-work-rpt-sets/t-create-rpt-set/t-config-rpt-set/t-config-rpt-set.md

 ---
 description: After you have created and saved the workspaces within your report set folder, you must create a new Report.cfg file.
-seo-description: After you have created and saved the workspaces within your report set folder, you must create a new Report.cfg file.
-seo-title: Configure the Report Set
 solution: Analytics
 title: Configure the Report Set
 topic: Data workbench